Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

 \textbf{DID Experiment}: The results of the difference-in-differences experiment are shown in column (3) of Table 3: According to column (3) of Table 3, the regression coefficient for the interaction term $Treat\times Post$ is significantly positive at the 1$\%$ level.
 This indicates that the provincial export competitiveness has been significantly enhanced following the impact of the exchange rate reform policy.

-We employ event analysis to examine the parallel trend and the policy dynamic effects, as illustrated in Figure 10.
+We employ event analysis to examine the parallel trend and the policy dynamic effects, as illustrated in Figure 13.

 The test results reveal that during 2012–2016 (i.e., $Treat\times Post(-4)$ to $Treat\times Post(-1)$), the regression coefficients are not significant.
 However, after $Treat\times Post(0)$, the regression coefficients for the period 2017–2020 are all significantly positive.
 This indicates that the DID model used in this paper satisfies the parallel trend assumption.
 This verifies that the “8.11 Exchange Rate Reform” policy significantly enhanced provincial export competitiveness by regulating the fluctuation trend of the CNY exchange rate.

-The results above demonstrate that after using the DID model to identify the dynamic impact of the CNY exchange rate on provincial export competitiveness, the main conclusion of this paper remains valid.
+The results demonstrate that after using the DID model to identify the dynamic impact of the CNY exchange rate on provincial export competitiveness, the main conclusion of this paper remains valid.
 Specifically, the exchange rate reform policy reversed the appreciation trend of the CNY exchange rate between 2008 and 2015, leading to a depreciation of the CNY exchange rate in 2016–2020 compared to the previous period, followed by an overall fluctuating state stably, which enhanced provincial export competitiveness.

-Hypothesis 2 is proved.
+Therefore, the DID experiment results demonstrate the effectiveness of the “8.11” exchange rate reform policy and the main contents of Hypothesis 2 are verified.

+\textbf{Heterogeneity}: Before conducting moderating effect analysis, we first identify heterogeneity in policy impacts to preliminarily estimate the effects of innovation.
+Based on the results of Group-a and Group-b in Section 3.2, we separately test the dynamic effects of the policy, with results shown in Figures 14 and 15:

+Figure 14 presents the results for Group-a.
+Figure 14-A shows the dynamic effects of the policy in regions with high innovation levels, while Figure 14-B shows the dynamic effects in regions with low innovation levels.
+It is clear that incorporating heterogeneous innovation levels seriously threatens the significance of the policy effects.
+Furthermore, by comparing the magnitude of the coefficients, we find that the policy effects are stronger in regions with low innovation levels.
+This indicates that the exchange rate policy plays a more pronounced role in enhancing export competitiveness within these regions.

+Figure 15 presents the results for Group-b.
+Figure 15-A illustrates the dynamic effects of the policy in regions with high innovation levels, while Figure 15-B shows the dynamic effects in regions with low innovation levels.
+It is apparent that after incorporating heterogeneous innovation levels, the policy no longer exhibits a significantly positive effect on export competitiveness in high-innovation regions.
+Conversely, in the regions with low innovation levels, the exchange rate policy could continue to significantly enhance export competitiveness.

+The above results preliminarily indicate that innovation may disrupt the effectiveness of exchange rate policy.
+As a further analysis according to Figure 6, we examined and discussed the impact of exchange rate policy on the unbalanced development of provincial export competitiveness.
+For details, see \hyperref[Appendix B]{Appendix B}.